 Class Periods January 1, 2000 to April 2, 2019 June 1, 2000 to August 30, 2017 Common Issues damages, if any, did Settlement Class Members suffer?
 Did the Settling Defendants, or any of them, conspire to fix, raise, maintain, and/or stabilize the prices of Power Window Motors in Canada and/or elsewhere during the Class Period?
 If so, what damages, if any, did Settlement Class Members suffer?
-Did the Settling Defendants, or any of them, conspire to fix, raise, maintain, and/or stabilize the Settlement Classes a new or used Automotive Vehicle containing an Oxygen Sensor, and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing an Oxygen Sensor.
-Excluded Persons and Persons who are included in the Quebec Oxygen Sensors Settlement Class and the BC Oxygen Sensors Settlement Class are excluded from the Oniario Oxygen Sensors Settlement Class.
-All Persons in Canada who, during the Class Period, (a) purchased, directly or indirectly, a Power Window Motor; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing a Power Window Motor; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing a Power Window Motor.
-Excluded Persons are excluded from the Ontario Power Window Motor Excluded Persons are excluded from the Ontario Power Window Motors All Persons in Canada who, during the Class Period, (a) - 12 - Defendants Americas, Inc. (ffka Denso Sales California, Inc.), Denso Automotive Deutschland GmbH, NGK Spark Plug Co.
-Ltd., NGK Oxygen Sensors (U.S.A.), Inc., NGK Oxygen Sensors Canada Limited, NGK Spark Plugs (U.S.A.), Inc., NGK Spark Plugs Canada Limited, NGK Spark Plugs (U.S.A.), Inc., NGK Spark Plugs Canada Limited, NTK Technologies, Inc., Robert Bosch GmbH, Robert Bosch Ch.C.
-Denso Corporation, Denso International America, Inc., Denso Manufacturing Canada, Inc., Denso Sales Canada, Inc., Denso International Korea Corporation, ASMO North Carolina, Inc., Mitsuba Corporation, and American Mitsuba Corporation Denso Corporation, Denso International America Inc., Denso Manufacturing Plaintiff(s) Sheridan Chevrolet Cadillac Ltd., The Pickering Auto Mall Ltd., and Fady Samaha Sheridan Chevrolet Cadillac I td Plaintiffs' Counsel Siskinds LLP and Sotos LLP Siskinds LLP and Sotos LLP Part Power Window Motors Radiators Court and File No. Ontario Superior Court of Justice Court File No. CV- 14-506679-00 Ontario Superior Court
+Did the Settling Defendants, or any of them, conspire to fix, raise, maintain, and/or stabilize the Settlement Classes a new or used Automotive Vehicle containing an Oxygen Sensor; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing an Oxygen Sensor.
+Excluded Persons and Persons who are included in the Quebec Oxygen Sensors Settlement Class and the BC Oxygen Sensors Settlement Class are excluded from the Ontario Oxygen Sensors Settlement Class.
+All Persons in Canada who, during the Class Period, (a) purchased, directly or indirectly, a Power Window Motor, and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing a Power Window Motor; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing a Power Window Motor.
+Excluded Persons are excluded from the Ontario Power Window Motors.
+All Persons in Canada who, during the Class Period, (a) purchased, directly or Defendants Americas, Inc. (fikla Denso Sales California, Inc.), Denso Automotive Deutschland GmbH, NGK Spark Plug Co.
+Ltd., NGK Oxygen Sensors (U.S.A.), Inc., NGK Oxygen Sensors Canada Limited, NGK Spark Plugs (U.S.A.), Inc., NGK Spark Plugs Canada Limited, NTK Technologies, Inc., Robert Bosch Inc., and Robert Bosch Inc., and Robert Bosch LLC Denso Corporation, Denso International America, Inc., Denso Manufacturing Canada, Inc., Denso Sales Canada, Inc., Denso International Korea Corporation, ASMO North Carolina, Inc., Mitsuba Corporation, and American Mitsuba Corporation Denso Corporation, Denso International America Inc., Denso Manufacturing Plaintiff(s) Sheridan Chevrolet Cadillac Ltd., The Pickering Auto Mall Ltd., and Fady Samaha Sheridan Chevrolet Cadillac Ltd., Plaintiffs' Counsel Siskinds LLP and Sotos LLP Siskinds LLP and Sotos LLP Part Power Window Motors Radiators Court and File No. Ontario Superior Court of Justice Court File No. CV- 14-506679-00 Ontario Superior Court of Justice Court